 Small businesses handle fewer orders and delivery personnel, relying on manual management of route planning and delivery scheduling.
 However, this mechanism is highly error-prone and time-consuming in the case of bulk order fulfillment.
 Several factors have to be considered when planning delivery routes, especially if handled manually.
 Automated processes eliminate these limitations of manual operations.

-Focused Solely on Speed Optimization
+Sole Focus on Speed Optimization

 Focusing solely on ensuring on-time delivery or improving operational speed, and not considering the adjacent factors, makes the process incomplete and inefficient.
 Some of these factors include: